Welfare and Benefits

 Ensuring fair access to welfare and benefits for those in need is one of The Brain Tumour Charity's campaigning priorities for 2018.

-The findings of our Losing Myself report in 2015 highlighted how a brain tumour diagnosis can have a serious impact on personal finances and the ability to work:
+The findings of our report The Price You Pay; the Financial Impact of a Brain Tumour highlights how a brain tumour diagnosis can have a serious impact on personal finances and the ability to work:

 The Benefits Clinic has highlighted some serious barriers that brain tumour patients face in navigating the benefits system across the UK, both in the assessment and application process.